KhanRana/PP5-mildew-detection-in-cherry-leaves/README.md

         humidity (Grove & Boal, 1991a)."

     - Project Dataset
-        - The available dataset contains 4208 images: 2104 each for heathy and powdery mildew.
+        - The available dataset contains 4208 images: 2104 each for healthy and powdery mildew.
 Project dataset can be downloaded from <a>Project Dataset</a>.

     - The project has 2 business requirements:
         - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.